yashTilak1004/ini8labs_Assignment/README.md

 1. Project Overview:
-    \na.
+    a.
 A single page application for a single user to store,insert,delete,view and download pdfs.
-    \nb.
+    b.
 Utilises Reactjs for frontend and Flask for Backend.
-    \nc.
+    c.
 Sqllite3 for database and local folder(s) for storing pdfs.

-2. To run this full stack application in local machine:
+3. To run this full stack application in local machine:
     a.
 Open git bash or command prompt or terminal.
     b.
 Execute this command: "git clone https://github.com/yashTilak1004/ini8labs_Assignment.git"
     c.
 Open ini8labs_Assignment folder.